serhii-londar/open-source-mac-os-apps/README.md

 - [Stats](https://github.com/exelban/stats) - macOS system monitor in your menu bar ![swift_icon]
 - [Turbo Boost Switcher](https://github.com/rugarciap/Turbo-Boost-Switcher) - Turbo Boost Switcher is a little application for Mac computers that allows to enable and/or disable the Turbo Boost feature.  ![objective_c_icon]
 - [VerticalBar](https://github.com/DeromirNeves/VerticalBar) - macOS application to add a vertical bar to Dock.  ![swift_icon]
+- [Wireshark](https://gitlab.com/wireshark/wireshark/-/tree/master) - Wireshark is the world’s foremost and widely-used network protocol analyzer.
+It lets you see what’s happening on your network at a microscopic level and is the de facto (and often de jure) standard across many commercial and non-profit enterprises, government agencies, and educational institutions. ![c_icon] ![c++_icon]
 - [eul](https://github.com/gao-sun/eul) - macOS status monitoring app written in SwiftUI. ![swift_icon]
 - [macOS GateKeeper Helper](https://github.com/wynioux/macOS-GateKeeper-Helper) - Simple macOS GateKeeper script.
 It helps you to control your GateKeeper. ![shell_icon]
 - [macOSLucidaGrande](https://github.com/LumingYin/macOSLucidaGrande) - A small utility to set Lucida Grande as your Mac's system UI font. ![objective_c_icon]